 Mr. Blair has spoken at and participated in numerous legal and judicial education programs, both as a lawyer and judge.
 He has also participated in various judicial and legal education and reform initiatives internationally, including projects involving judges and lawyers in Uganda, Kenya, Tanzania, Rwanda, Jamaica and Dubai.

 As a lawyer, Mr. Blair was involved on the users’ committee that helped formulate the Commercial List on the Superior Court in Toronto.
 As a trial judge of that Court, he was a frequent flyer on the Commercial List, presiding over a large number of high profile restructurings, shareholders’ disputes and other complex commercial cases.
 While a member of the Court of Appeal, he continued to preside over similar matters as well as all types of civil and criminal cases.

-In 2015 Mr. Blair was appointed Chair of the Copyright Board of Canada, a part-time position he continues to hold.
+In 2015 Mr. Blair was appointed Chair of the Copyright Board of Canada, a part-time position he held until his term expired in 2020.
 The Copyright Board is a federal administrative tribunal that sets royalties for the use of copyright-protected works when the administration of those rights has been entrusted to a collective society.